Kevin Graf

-Kevin Graf (born June 17, 1991) is an American football offensive tackle who is currently a free agent.
+Kevin Graf (born June 17, 1991) is an American former football offensive tackle.
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2014.
 He played college football at USC.

 College career

 Graf played one season of football at Oaks Christian High School He played both Basketball and Football at Agoura High School.
 He graduated with a degree in communications and a minor in occupational therapy from the University of Southern California.

 He started 39 games at right tackle for the Trojans in his sophomore year, receiving an honorable mention to the 2011 CollegeFootballNews.com sophomore team.
 He played 14 games as a senior, and received an honorable mention for All-Pac-12 Conference honors.

 Professional career

 Philadelphia Eagles

 Graf was signed by the Eagles on May 13, 2014 as an undrafted free agent.
 He played with the club for several weeks before being relegated to the practice squad.
 He was released by the Eagles on August 30, 2015.